Skip to content

 ComputerUseService provides desktop automation operations for a sandbox.

-ComputerUseService enables GUI automation including mouse control, keyboard input, screenshots, and display management.
+ComputerUseService enables GUI automation including mouse control, keyboard input, screenshots, display management, and screen recording.
 The desktop environment must be started before using these features.
 Access through [Sandbox.ComputerUse].

 Example: